-'''

 SetAttr("Testfile.dat", 5)

-'''

-Tips • To determine whether, or in what mode, a file is open, use FileAttr.
+- To determine whether, or in what mode, a file is open, use FileAttr. - To determine what attributes of a file, directory, or volume have already been set, use GetAttr.

-- To determine what attributes of a file, directory, or volume have already been set, use GetAttr. - Example In the following example, if the Archive attribute for the specified file is set, the example displays a message.
+In the following example, if the Archive attribute for the specified file is set, the example displays a message.
 Otherwise, it sets the Archive attribute:

 '''

-Sub Start( )
+Sub Start()

 Dim FileName As String, Msg As String

-Super::Start( )
+Super::Start()

 On Error GoTo ErrorHandler

 '''

 '''

 FileName = "C:\Program Files\Actuate11\readme.rtf"

 'Check for Archive attribute

 If GetAttr(FileName) BAnd ATTR ARCHIVE Then

 Msg = FileName & " already has the Archive attribute."

 ShowFactoryStatus( Msg )

 Else

 ' Set Archive attribute

 SetAttr FileName, ATTR ARCHIVE

-Msg = FileName & " now has the Archive attribute."
+Msq = FileName & " now has the Archive attribute."

-ShowFactoryStatus ( Msq )
+ShowFactoryStatus( Msq )

 End If

 Exit Function

-ErrorHandler
+ErrorHandler:

-Msg = {"Sorry!
+Msg = { "Sorry!
 An error occurred.
 Please

 change the file name or path in this method code and

 try again."}

 ShowFactoryStatus ( Msg )

 End Sub

-For information about using the code examples, see "Using the code examples,"

 '''

-See also FileAttr function GetAttr function
+FileAttr function GetAttr function